Frequently Asked Questions

-Occasionally we will accept new writers to cover film score reviews and/or articles, we are a small and dedicated team who contributes on their free time.
-You can always email firstname.lastname@example.org if you're interested in joining and we will take it on a case by case basis.
-We strive to be different than other review sites, so it's important you approach reviews from a different perspective.
+Occasionally we will accept new writers to help with articles, we are a small and dedicated team who contributes on their free time.
+You can always email email@example.com if you're interested in joining and we will take it on a case by case basis.
 Please do not inquire about joining our team unless you are serious about contributing and being an active writer.
 Film.Music.Media does not provide monetary compensation, all journalists here volunteer their free time and talents.

 5. I emailed firstname.lastname@example.org but haven't heard back?